UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 • Employers in the UK are required to verify the work eligibility of Indian students, so students should be prepared to provide evidence of their student status and the number of hours they are permitted to work.

 Work restrictions and regulations for Indian students in the United Kingdom are essential to ensure that students comply with their visa conditions and employment rights.
-Understanding these rules is crucial for a smooth and successful academic journey in the UK.
+Comprehending these guidelines is essential for a seamless and prosperous academic journey in the UK.

 Here are the key work restrictions and regulations that Indian students should be aware of:

-• Students holding a Tier 4 (General) student visa can work part-time during term time, typically up to 20 hours per week.
+• Students with a Tier 4 (General) student visa category can work part-time during term time, typically up to 20 hours per week.

 • During official university holidays and scheduled breaks, Indian students can work full-time.